 What happens on the second day?

-Using colored rice flour, women draw patterns on the floor called kolam or rangoli, depicting the Moon and the Sun in a chariot.
+Using coloured rice flour, women again draw patterns on the floor called kolam or rangoli, this time depicting the Moon and the Sun in a chariot.
 Prayers are directed to Surya, the Sun, with offerings of freshly harvested sugarcane and vegetables.
-The main event happens at sunrise when everyone takes an oil bath and gathers wearing new clothes in a gaily decorated compound.
+The main event happens at sunrise when everyone takes an oil bath and gathers wearing new clothes in a gaily decorated compound or in the verdant fields.
 Here, freshly harvested rice is cooked outdoors on an open fire with milk in a new earthenware pot, a pogapanai, around which a turmeric plant is tied.
 The rice is then symbolically offered to the sun-god along with other oblations.
 Everyone wears traditional dress and markings.
 The offerings include the two sticks of sugar-cane in background and coconut and bananas in the dish.
 Other offerings include grains, vegetables and fruits.

 In Tamil communities, the moment the pot boils over, all shout, “Pongalo Pongal!” (“It’s boiling over!”).
 All watch to see whether the froth overflows toward the East, which auspiciously indicates abundance for the year ahead.
 Conches are sounded and children dance for joy.
 A portion of the boiled rice, the season’s first food, is offered to Mother Earth as a gesture of gratitude, and to all creatures and nature spirits.
 The remainder is eaten by the families.
 Wearing new clothes, families visit one another, exchanging gifts and enjoying feasts.

 The sun is worshipped, signifying the awakening of the human intellect and represents to people the ideal, that being the message of light, the sun, shines equally on all.
 The sun is the benefactor of all beings.
 It also stands as a lesson for man to imbibe the value of true selflessness – the personification of true Karma Yoga.
-The sun gives live-giving warmth and light and expects nothing in return.
+The sun gives life-giving warmth and light and expects nothing in return.
+Families and others offer all forms of vegetables and milk to Lord Surya on this day.

 Pongal is a simple dish made with rice and mung beans (green gram) to which milk is added.
 As well as the new rice sweet pongal, ven pongal and kootu can also be prepared.
 Godesses Annalaksmi and Annapurani the goddess of Food, and Dhaanyalakshi, the Goddess of bountiful harvests, are also thanked.